Thinkwise/docs/docs/sf/themes.md

 ![](../assets/sf/image233.png)

-Figure 178: Grid view with alternating colours
+*Grid view with alternating colours*

 In the following sub tabs you can specify the group colours, row colours and the focus cell colours.
 These can be set for the active row, the selected row and for a mouse over.